tres-framework/docs/routing.md

 Routing
 ============

+*The Tres routing system is bundled with Tres Framework.
+If you like it, you can also [use it without the framework][router-link].*

 ## Introduction

-The Tres routing system will always be bundled with Tres Framework.
-However, it's written in a certain way that it can be used without the framework.

 A router generally forwards you to something.
 In this case, we take the URI, match it with a list and do something based on that.
 What you want to do with the routes is up to you.

 This technique adds a degree of separation between the files used to generate a webpage and the URL that is presented to the world.
-An addition to that is not only that it is search engine friendly, but also that it's prettier for humans like you and me.
+An addition to that is not only that it is search engine friendly, but also that it's prettier.

 ## Basic routing
-So now you know what a router is, let's take a look at how you can make use of it.
+Now you know what a router is, let's take a look at how you can make use of it.

 ### Registering routes
 Before making use of routes, you should have the slightest understanding of HTTP request methods.
 The most common ones are the GET and POST methods.
 ```php
 <?php